shwetaa94/notification-system/README.md

 # Notification System

-A scalable notification system built with Node.js and Express, utilizing Kafka for message handling and microservices architecture.
-The backend API pushes notification data to Kafka, which is then processed by dedicated consumers for email, SMS, and WhatsApp notifications.
+A scalable notification system built with Node.js and Express, utilizing Redis for message handling and microservices architecture.
+The backend API pushes notification data to Redis, which is then processed by dedicated consumers for email, SMS, and WhatsApp notifications.

 ## Images